Endogen/Telegram-Kraken-Bot/README.md

 When you have your Kraken API keys, open the file `kraken.key` and replace `some_api_key` (first line) with the value of `API Key` and `some_private_key` (second line) with the value of `Private Key`.

 ## Installation
 In order to run the bot you need to execute the script `telegram_kraken_bot.py`.
-If you don't have any idea where to host it, take a look at [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots).
+If you don't have any idea where to host it, take a look at [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots). __Since you have to provide sensitive data (Kraken API keys) to use the bot, i would only host this script on a server that you own__.
 You can also run the script locally on your computer for testing purposes.

 ### Prerequisites
 ##### Python version